IBM/openshift101/workshop/exercise-06/README.md

-# Exercise 6: Deploy a Node application with Source-to-Image (CLI version)
+# Exercise 6: Deploy a Node application with Build Config (CLI version)

 In this exercise we'll revisit the application from exercise 1, except we'll use equivalent CLI commands to deploy our "Example Health" application.